Mstrdav/recipe-ai/README.md

 # Recipe AI

-This is the final project AI for the Building AI (Elements of AI) course.
+This is the description AI for the final Building AI course project.

 ## Summary